triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 <!--
-Copyright 2023, NVIDIA CORPORATION & AFFILIATES.
+Copyright (c) 2023, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions